oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 [ ]{.apple-converted-space}[`MaxLength`](#MaxLength),
 [`Precision`](#Precision), [`Scale`](#Scale), or [`SRID`](#SRID) facet
-attributes, as well as the [`Unicode`](#Unicode) facet attribute for 4.01 and greater payloads.
+attributes, as well as the [`Unicode`](#Unicode) facet attribute for 4.01 or greater payloads.
 These facets and their implications are described in section 7.2.

 A `edm:Term` element whose `Type` attribute specifies a primitive or